rems-project/islaris/sail-riscv/README.md

 directory of this repository.
 This command installs the Coq code generated from the RISC-V Sail model into the current opam switch.

+Note that this command requires `z3` to be installed.
+One can install it with `opam install z3`.

 Afterwards one has to enable compilation of this directory by running `make enable-sail-riscv` in the root directory of this repository.
 Afterwards, the files in this folder are compiled together with the